xiangdilin/portfolio/projects/ai-for-health/README.md

 ## Overview

 Lyme disease can present with a wide range of symptoms and disease manifestations, making it challenging to identify meaningful patterns across patients.
-In this project, we analyzed survey data collected from individuals affected by Lyme disease and applied a variety of machine learning and mathematical techniques to uncover latent patterns and distinguish different patient groups.

-The study focused on identifying symptom patterns associated with neurological manifestations, differentiating chronic and early Lyme disease cases, predicting the timing of diagnosis relative to symptom onset, and identifying patients with uncommon or extreme symptom profiles.
+This project explores Lyme disease patient data using mathematical and machine learning techniques to uncover symptom patterns, predict disease characteristics, detect unusual patient profiles, and develop fairer low-dimensional representations.

+Using survey data from MyLymeData, we applied Non-Negative Matrix Factorization (NMF), classification methods, anomaly detection, network analysis, and fair dimensionality reduction.
+The project combines unsupervised and supervised learning to investigate patterns associated with disease status, neurological manifestations, and unusual symptom profiles.

 ## Research Objectives

-- Discover latent patterns in Lyme disease symptoms
+- Identify underlying **symptom patterns** among Lyme disease patients using unsupervised NMF.
-- Identify features associated with neurological manifestations
+- Predict **neurological manifestations** and distinguish between different patient groups using supervised learning.
-- Classify patients into chronic vs. early Lyme disease groups
+- Classify patients based on characteristics such as **chronic vs. early Lyme disease** and time to diagnosis.
-- Predict whether diagnosis occurred before or after one year from symptom onset
-- Detect patients with unusual or extreme symptom profiles
+- Detect patients with **unusual or extreme symptom profiles** using anomaly detection.
+- Explore relationships among patients through **network-based community detection**.
-- Develop interpretable low-dimensional representations of patient data
+- Develop a **fair dimensionality reduction** method that produces more equitable low-dimensional representations across patient subgroups.
-- Explore fairness in dimensionality reduction across different patient subgroups

 ## Methods

-We explored several machine learning and mathematical approaches:

-### Nonnegative Matrix Factorization

-- **NMF** for uncovering latent symptom patterns
-- **Neural NMF** for nonlinear representation learning
-- **Semi-Supervised NMF** for analyzing anomalous patient groups
-- **Fair NMF** for obtaining lower-dimensional representations across different subgroups

-### Classification

-We applied supervised learning methods including:

-- **Logistic Regression**
-- **Support Vector Machines (SVM)**

-These models were used to distinguish chronic vs. early Lyme disease cases and predict the timing of diagnosis relative to symptom onset.

-### Anomaly Detection

-Anomaly detection was used to identify patients with uncommon symptom profiles.
-These cases were subsequently analyzed using semi-supervised NMF to investigate whether meaningful patterns could be identified within atypical patient groups.

-### Patient Network Analysis
+1. **Symptom Pattern Discovery**
+   - Applied unsupervised **Non-Negative Matrix Factorization (NMF)** to extract underlying symptom patterns and reduce the dimensionality of the patient data.

+2. **Classification**
+   - Applied **Logistic Regression, SVM, and Semi-Supervised NMF (SSNMF)** to classify Lyme disease patients.
+   - Studied distinctions between chronic and early Lyme patients and predicted neurological manifestations.

+3. **Anomaly Detection**
+   - Used **Isolation Forest (iForest)** and **Local Outlier Factor (LOF)** to identify patients with unusual symptom profiles.
+   - Applied supervised NMF to further investigate patterns associated with detected anomalies.

+4. **Network Analysis**
-We constructed a patient similarity network based on symptom and feature similarity and applied a **multiplex community detection algorithm** to identify interpretable patient communities.
+   - Constructed a patient network and applied **multiplex community detection** to identify groups of patients with shared characteristics.

+5. **Neural NMF**
+   - Developed two feature-similarity-based helper functions to improve the performance of **Neural NMF**.

+6. **Fair Dimensionality Reduction**
+   - Proposed **Fair NMF**, an NMF-based approach designed to reduce disparities between subgroups in low-dimensional representations.
+   - Explored rescaling, a weighted-average dictionary matrix, and an early-stopping strategy based on subgroup loss convergence.

 ## Key Findings

-NMF revealed underlying patterns in the survey data that provided insight into Lyme disease symptoms, including patterns associated with neurological manifestations.
+- **Symptom Patterns:** NMF revealed underlying patterns in Lyme disease symptoms and identified patterns associated with neurological manifestations.

-Classification models achieved strong performance in distinguishing **chronic vs. early Lyme disease** and predicting whether diagnosis occurred before or after one year from symptom onset.
+- **Classification:** Logistic Regression, SVM, and SSNMF successfully differentiated patient groups, including chronic vs. early Lyme patients and patients based on time to diagnosis.

-Anomaly detection identified patients with uncommon symptom profiles, which were further analyzed using semi-supervised NMF to uncover additional structure within these atypical cases.
+- **Anomaly Detection:** Isolation Forest and LOF identified patients with unusual symptom profiles, which were further analyzed using supervised NMF.

-The study also explored **Fair NMF**, demonstrating how incorporating subgroup considerations into matrix factorization can produce lower-dimensional representations with improved fairness across different groups.
+- **Patient Networks:** Multiplex community detection provided an interpretable representation of relationships and shared characteristics among patients.
+- **Neural NMF:** Feature-similarity-based helper functions improved the performance of the Neural NMF approach.
+- **Fair NMF:** The proposed Fair NMF algorithm achieved better subgroup convergence while maintaining lower-rank representations compared with vanilla NMF and early stopping.

 ## My Contributions